-A total of 21 interactions were reported through the SOCI logbooks for this fishery in 2009 (DEEDI, 2010a).
+The latest fishing year report on the Gulf of Carpentaria Inshore Finfish Fishery is for the 2011 fishing season in which a total of 25 interactions were reported through the Species of Conservation Interest (SOCI) logbooks (DAFF, 2013a).
+This included 12 largetooth sawfish and three dwarf sawfish of which all but one largetooth sawfish were released alive.
+There was no observer coverage in 2011.
+However, in 2009, the last time there was observer coverage, a total of 21 interactions were reported through the SOCI logbooks for this fishery (DEEDI, 2010a).
 This included 12 largetooth sawfish and two dwarf sawfish.
 Of these, all but one largetooth sawfish was reported as being released alive.
-However, the observer program reported a total of 26 interactions with the five listed species, these included: one dwarf sawfish, 20 largetooth sawfish, one green sawfish and four speartooth sharks.
+However, the observer program reported a total of 26 interactions with the five listed species of sawfish and river sharks, these included: one dwarf sawfish, 20 largetooth sawfish, one green sawfish and four speartooth sharks.
 Of those, the sawfish were mostly reported as being returned alive but three of the four speartooth sharks died during capture.
-There is an obvious discrepancy between the SOCI logbook data and the observer data, which suggests a high degree of under-reporting is taking place in this fishery.
-The observer data was based on 61 days of observation and included 512 net sets totalling 40.5km and 3250 fishing hours.
-This represents less than 1% of total fishing effort in the fishery.
+There is an obvious discrepancy between the SOCI logbook data and the observer data, which suggests a high degree of underreporting is taking place in this fishery.
+The observer data was based on 61 days of observation and included 512 net sets totalling 40.5 km and 3250 fishing hours.
+This represents less than one percent of total fishing effort in the fishery.

 Gulf of Carpentaria Developmental Finfish Trawl: This fishery uses trawl methods in offshore waters to target red snapper species.
-In the 2009 season no SOCI interactions were reported by the operators and, on the one observer trip (9 days) no interactions were observed with any protected species (DEEDI, 2010b).
-While it is likely that some interactions between this fishery and the five protected species does take place evidence would suggest that interactions are likely to be minimal.
+No SOCI interactions were reported by the operators in the 2009 or 2011 seasons (DEEDI, 2010b; DAFF, 2013b) and four interactions with largetooth sawfish were reported by operators in the 2010 season (DEEDI, 2011a).
+There were no observer trips in the 2010 or 2011 seasons and on the one observer trip (nine days) in the 2009 season no interactions were observed with any protected species (DEEDI, 2010b; DEEDI, 2011a; DAFF, 2013b).
+It appears from SOCI logbook reporting that interactions with the five EPBC Act listed species of sawfish and river sharks are likely to be minimal.

-East Coast Otter Trawl Fishery: The east coast trawl fishery primary targets prawn species but also takes scallops, bugs, lobsters, crabs and other non-teleost marine species.
+East Coast Otter Trawl Fishery: The east coast otter trawl fishery primarily targets prawn species but also takes scallops, bugs, lobsters, crabs and other non-teleost marine species.
 This fishery is thought to have only a limited impact on sawfish and river shark species.
-In 2009 there was only one interaction reported with one of the five species covered in this report - one green sawfish was captured and that individual was released alive (DEEDI, 2010c).
+Interactions with one of the five species covered in this document were reported in 2009-one green sawfish was captured and that individual was released alive (DEEDI, 2010c).
+In later years, only narrow sawfish were captured; three in 2010 (DEEDI, 2012) and one in 2011-12 (DAFF, 2013c), all of which were released alive.

 East Coast Inshore Finfish Fishery (ECIFF): The ECIFF is a large fishery targeting a broad range of fish species, including several shark species, along the Queensland east coast.
-There were seven reported interactions with green sawfish between 2006 and 2009 based on 149 observed trips (Harry et al. 2011), but no reported interactions with sawfish and river shark species in this fishery based on 248 days of observer coverage from 2009 to 2011 (DEEDI, 2011).
+There were seven reported interactions with green sawfish between 2006 and 2009 based on 149 observed trips (Harry et al., 2011), but no reported interactions with sawfish and river shark species in this fishery based on 248 days of observer coverage from 2009 to 2011 (DEEDI, 2011b).
 It is possible that some interactions might have been recorded between 2009 and 2011 had there been observer coverage north of Cooktown and in the Princess Charlotte Bay region.
-SOCI logbook records for this fishery for 2009 confirm relatively low rates of interactions with the three protected sawfish and two protected river shark species but there were four records of capture of green sawfish, of which two were released injured and the other two died during capture.
+SOCI logbook records for this fishery for 2009 confirm relatively low rates of interactions with the three protected sawfish and two protected river shark species but there were four records of capture of green sawfish, of which two were released injured and the other two died during capture (DEEDI, 2011b).